orourkera/go-ruck-yourself/rucking_app/ImplementationDocs/RuckBuddies_2.0_Implementation_Plan.md

   - ✅ Photo carousel section if photos are available
   - ✅ New social interaction section:
     - ✅ Like button with animation
+      - ✅ Custom tactical ruck icon for like button
+      - ✅ Animation on like/unlike action
     - ✅ Comments section with:
       - ✅ Text input for adding new comments
       - ✅ List of existing comments with user attribution
       - ✅ Timestamp for each comment
       - ✅ Delete option for user's own comments

+### 3.4.
+Social Interaction Backend
+- ✅ Created data models for social interactions:
+  - ✅ `RuckLike` model for storing like data
+  - ✅ `RuckComment` model for storing comment data
+- ✅ Implemented repository for social interactions:
+  - ✅ Methods for getting, adding, updating, and deleting both likes and comments
+- ✅ Implemented BLoC for managing social interactions state:
+  - ✅ Events, states, and business logic for likes and comments
+- ✅ Created UI components:
+  - ✅ `RuckLikeButton` with custom tactical ruck icons
+  - ✅ `CommentsSection` with comment creation, editing, and deletion
+- ✅ Implemented backend API endpoints:
+  - ✅ `/api/ruck-likes` for like operations
+  - ✅ `/api/ruck-comments` for comment operations

 ### 3.4.
 Notification System